-Our Vestry members and Officers are: Senior Warden: Simon Howes, Junior Warden: Nancy Wilson, Treasurer: Sam Sutter, Clerk: Robert Pitzschler
+Our Vestry members and Officers are: Senior Warden: Robert Pitzschler, Junior Warden: Daniel Bartl,

-Acolytes: Ages 3rd grade to 100!!
+Acolytes: Ages 8 to 100!
 Our Acolytes serve on the altar at the 9:00am service, and special occasions.
-They serve in many ways such as a book bearer, crucifer, torch bearer or server.
+They serve in many ways such as a book bearer, crucifer, torch bearer, or server.

 Altar Flowers: Flowers are given in memory of loved ones or in thanksgiving at Sunday services.
 A sign-up sheet is provided on the bulletin board.

 Altar Guild: The members of the Altar Guild prepare the altar for our services of Holy Eucharist.
-They do many tasks to assure that all things needed to celebrate the Holy Eucharist are provided.
-If interested in volunteering please see Martha Fernald.
+They do many tasks to assure that all things needed to celebrate the Eucharist are provided.
+If interested in volunteering, please contact the Parish Office.

-Bell Choir: We are blessed to have 50 hand bells.
-If you are interested, see our Choir Director, Jeff Stokley.
+Bell Choir: We are blessed to have a set of 50 handbells.
+If you are interested, see our Music Director, Herb Lazration.

 Christian Education: Help to give our children a sound Christian foundation.
 Please see the sign-up sheet on the bulletin board to assist with church school classes.

 Coffee Hour: Immediately after our 9am service, it is a time to talk and share our lives with fellow parishioners.
-Volunteer to brew the coffee and bring the snack.
+Volunteer to brew the coffee or bring the snacks!

-Community Supper: Volunteers from Trinity go to St. John's Episcopal Church in Bridgeport every fourth Tuesday of the month, and help serve the meal.
+Community Supper: Volunteers from Trinity go to St. John's Episcopal Church in Bridgeport every fourth Tuesday of the month and help serve the meal.
 Approximately 100 people are served.
-We serve from 5:00 to 6:00pm.
-For more specific information, please call the parish office.
+We serve from 5-6pm.
+For more specific information, please call the Parish Office.

-Lay Eucharist Ministers (LEMS): Bring the Eucharist to those in the hospital or those who are unable to attend regular services.
+Eucharistic Visitors: Bring the Eucharist to those in the hospital or those unable to attend regular services.
 Shut-in's receive communion once per month.